CBIIT/bento-frontend/src/bento-core/GlobalSearch/SearchResults/README.md

 // ...
 ```

-> Developer Note: The cardMap cannot be tied to the individual tab configuration because of mixed card situations such as the All tab.
+> **Warning**: The cardMap cannot be tied to the individual tab configuration because of mixed card situations such as the All tab.

 If you provide a custom card type, each time the card is rendered, it will be passed the following props: